TNO/knowledge-engine-SPARQL-endpoint/README.md

 All tagged versions of the endpoint can be found there.

-The latest (and greatest) image of the endpoint is available under the following link:
+The current version of image of the endpoint is available under the following link:

-`ci.tno.nl:4567/tke/knowledge-engine-sparql-endpoint:latest`
+`ci.tno.nl:4567/tke/knowledge-engine-sparql-endpoint:1.0.0`

 The endpoint assumes that 5 environment variables are available.